How to Secure Internships from Your First Year: Early Strategies

 5. Use Campus Clubs and College Relations Staff

-Student organizations, especially those linked to your major, often have direct connections to companies and alumni.
-College relations staff may also organize professional development events or coordinate internship programs with local employers.
+Student groups, in particular those related to your major, are usually well-connected with companies and alumni.
+Staff members working in college relations might also be involved in organizing professional development events or coordinating internship programs with local employers.

 Quick Action Steps